z-nexx/api-documentation/pusher-api/user-guides/create-subscriptions.md

 1. Generate a version 1 UUID.
 For example, you can use [UUID Generator](https://www.uuidgenerator.net/version1) to generate a version 1 UUID. <!-- how to treat 3rd party resources at Zettle? -->

-> **Disclaimer:** The UUID Generator is a third-party resource that Zettle has no liability for the availability and intellectual property claims.

 2. Copy and save the UUID.
 It will be used for creating a subscription.

 ## Step 2: Test webhooks